xlwings/xlwings/docs/jupyternotebooks.rst

 The view function
 -----------------

 The view function accepts pretty much any object of interest, whether that's a number, a string, a nested list or a NumPy array or a pandas DataFrame.
 By default, it writes the data into an Excel table in a new workbook.
-If you wanted to reuse the same workbook all over again, provide a ``sheet`` object, e.g. ``view(df, sheet=xw.sheets.active)``, for further options see :meth:`view <xlwings.view>`.
+If you wanted to reuse the same workbook, provide a ``sheet`` object, e.g. ``view(df, sheet=xw.sheets.active)``, for further options see :meth:`view <xlwings.view>`.

 .. figure:: images/xw_view.png